 Washington City Paper hosts an internship program three times throughout the year congruent to the standard academic schedule.
 For D.C., our internship program is a rare find--low on grunt work and high on potential.
 We seek creative college students who are hardworking and smart, with a lot of energy.
 We put a high premium on attention to detail and fresh ideas.

 We place our interns in a variety of departments, including Editorial, Marketing, Operations, and Sales and Advertising.
 Interns are treated as members of our staff and have specific duties that contribute significantly to the pace and production of our newspaper.

 Editorial Intern: Editorial interns work in the Editorial Department, entering, updating, and researching the arts and events listings, writing blog posts, copy-editing and proofing articles, and working on various editorial projects.
 If you're quick to adopt City Paper's style and standards, you might see yourself working on a project that could wind up in the paper.
-Since Washington is a competitive news environment, we seek candidates with clips and journalism experience.
+Since D.C. is a competitive news environment, we seek candidates with clips and journalism experience.